godisboy/DRPAN/DRPAN/README.md

-# DRPAN: Discriminative Region Proposal Adversarial Network for High-Quality Image-to-Image Translation
+# DRPAN: Discriminative Region Proposal Adversarial Networks for High-Quality Image-to-Image Translation

-This is our implementation of DRPAN.
+This is the implementation of our DRPAN.

 ## Prerequisites
 - Linux or OSX.